Shardha Ram Phillauri: Biography

-Shardha Ram was born in 1837 to a Brahmin family in the town of Phillaur in the Sikh Empire under the reign of Ranjit Singh.
+Shardha Ram was born in September 1837, to a Punjabi Hindu Brahmin family in the town of Phillaur in the Sikh Empire under the reign of Ranjit Singh.
 His father, Jai Dyalu, was an astrologer.
 Their gotra was Moudgil.
 He did not have any formal education as such.
 By age ten, he had studied Hindi, Sanskrit, Persian, astrology, and music.
 Later, he was also a missionary of traditional Hinduism (Sanatana dharma).

 In his books, Shardha Ram documented Punjabi culture and language.

 Shardha Ram gave forceful lectures on the Mahabharata, and because of this was charged with conducting propaganda against the British government in 1865.
 As a result, he was exiled temporarily from his home town, Phillaur.

 Sharda Ram often visited Amritsar and adjoining Lahore, especially in connection with astrology.
 During this time, he earned a reputation as an astrologer and wrote several books in Hindi.